-Limited resources over the years have made it challenging to conduct comprehensive observational surveys of all known and potential winter sites, especially those outside of the recognised traditionally important locations.
-Due to the significant variation in survey effort and site coverage across the species wintering range, this database is not an accurate representation of the overall winter population.
+Limited resources over the years have made it challenging to conduct comprehensive observational surveys of all known and potential winter sites, especially those outside the recognised traditionally important locations.
+Due to the significant variation in survey effort and site coverage across the species wintering range, this database is not and has never been considered an accurate representation of the overall winter population.
 For example, in the 1980s, an average of 43% of the OBP population was detected in the winter counts.
-This has dropped to an average of 10% since 2000 despite the greater survey coverage and increased number of volunteers participating in the counts.
-Subsequently, only approximate estimates regarding winter population dynamics (i.e. size, distribution, survival rate, habitat use) can be ascertained from the Orange-bellied Parrot Winter and Resights Database and caution is required when using such estimates to infer population trends and informing management actions.
+This has dropped to an average of 10% since 2000, despite the greater survey coverage and increased number of volunteers participating in the counts.
+Subsequently, only approximate estimates regarding winter population dynamics (i.e. size, distribution, survival rate, habitat use) can be ascertained from the Orange-bellied Parrot Winter and Resights Database and caution has been exercised when considering the uses to which this data can be put when inferring population trends and informing management actions.